red0124/sgc/README.md

 *Note: there macro will generate some functions with the \_p\_ prefix.
 Those funcions are ment as private and should not be called.*

-To initialize key-value type containers the **`SGC_INIT_DICT`** macro should be used.
-Similar to **`SGC_INIT`** the first parameter is the name of the data structure, the second is the type of the key, the thrid is the type of the value, the fourth is the name of the generated data structure and all additional arguments are algorithm initializers.

 # Map Example 'map.c'
 ```c
 #include <sgc/map.h>